Do you not like your job?

 To check out the top three takeaways from my favourite non fiction books, check out my post on 12 Life Changing Books

-How to Find the Right Career for Me #5: Psychometric tests
+How to Find the Right Career #5: Psychometric tests

 There are lots of cheap/free personality and career tests on the internet: Myers Briggs, Big Five Personality Assessment, 16 Personalities, Career Explorer etc., but I think it’s one of those areas where you pay for what you get.